Here we take a look at the Ragdoll cat breed, investigating its history, health and looks.

 true colors are known.

-Many Ragdoll cat breeders consider that the Mitted variety (seen in the first Ragdoll cat photo above) is the only true version of the breed.
+Many Ragdoll cat breeders consider that the Mitted Ragdoll (seen in the photo above) is the only true version of the breed.

 These cats have white chins, bibs and chests with a stripe running all the way from the bib along the stomach to the tail.
 Mitted Ragdolls are also allowed a narrow stripe on the nose.